-There are ten public holidays in the Netherlands of which two are Dutch national holidays.
-Most occur in late Spring.
-Read on for more about them plus other notable special observance days in Holland…
+The Netherlands public holidays include two Dutch national days specific to the country.
+Most holidays occur in late Spring.
+Read on for more about those plus other notable special observance days in Holland…

-Nieuwjaarsdag (New Year’s Day) [1st January]: New Year’s Day is a public holiday in the Netherlands with banks, government offices and retail stores all closed.
+- New Year’s Day is a public holiday in the Netherlands.
+Banks, government offices and retail stores are closed.
 Public transport runs on a holiday schedule.

-KONINGSDAG [27th April]: King’s Day is the first national holiday of the year in the Netherlands.
+- King’s Day is the first Dutch national holiday of the year in the Netherlands.
 It is a celebration of the king’s birthday.
 If the 27th April falls on a Sunday, King’s Day is observed on the 26th April.
 Public transport runs on holiday schedule.

-BEVRIJDINGSDAG (Liberation Day) [5th May]: Liberation Day is the second national holiday in the Netherlands.
+- Liberation Day is the second Dutch national holiday in the Netherlands.
 It commemorates the day in 1945 when the country was liberated from the German occupation at the end of World War II.
 Schools, government offices and private companies are all closed.
 Public transport runs on a holiday schedule.

-Pinksterdag 1e/2e (Pentecost Sunday/Monday) [2019: 9th-10th June, 2020: 31st May-1st June]: Whit Sunday/Whit Monday (also known as Pentecost Sunday/Pentecost Monday) are public holidays in the Netherlands.
-Schools, government offices and private companies are all closed on the Monday.
+- Pentecost Sunday and Monday (also known as Whit Sunday/Whit Monday) are public holidays in the Netherlands.
+Schools, government offices and private companies are closed on the Monday.
 Public transport runs on an abbreviated holiday schedule both days.

 And other notable days celebrated at the city, regional or national level…

-Leidse Ontzet (Liberation of Leiden) [3rd Oct]: Relief of Leiden commemorates 3rd October 1572 when the city of Leiden was liberated from a year-long siege by the Spanish army during the Eighty Years War.
+- The Relief (or Liberation) of Leiden commemorates 3rd October 1572 when the city of Leiden was liberated from a year-long siege by the Spanish army during the Eighty Years War.
 Thousands died from starvation after the city ran out of food.
 Most schools and many businesses in Leiden are closed on this day.